-Ultimate to Leaning Tower of Pisa Location, Inside, History, Height, Facts & Tickets
+Ultimate guide to Leaning Tower of Pisa Inside, History, Height, Location & Facts

 The Leaning Tower of Pisa is one of the most recognized monuments in the world.
 We have all seen the dune sand brown tower with a slight inclination and there's no way one could have missed the umpteen funny pictures of people in calculated poses - pushing the Leaning Tower of Pisa, holding it's tip and the likes!

 Located on the Piazza dei Miracoli in the quaint city of Pisa, the Leaning Tower of Pisa which is also known as the Torre pendente di Pisa makes for a great day trip destination for all those visiting Rome or Florence.
 If you're planning a trip to the Leaning Tower of Pisa during your Italy vacation, here's our all inclusive guide that will help you plan the perfect trip.

 10 Best leaning tower of pisa tours & tickets